sfgeekgit/ktfh/DEVELOPER_NOTES.md

 ---

 ## Game Balance
-## THIS MAY BE  OUT OF DATE AND SHOULDNT BE IN THIS DOC ANYWAY

 **Note:** All values configured in `gameConfig.ts` (G_CONF object)
 ### Job Generation
-- New job every 3 seconds (fast for dev/testing)

 - Only generates if ≤ 4 jobs in queue (AUTO_JOB_LIMIT)